 The programme aims to provide you with interdisciplinary training forming an ideal platform either for continuation to doctoral research or for direct access into conservation related employment.

-If you want to apply to UEA make sure your University is listed in the NARIC UK database.
+Note: Before to apply to UEA, students must make sure their University is listed in the UK database: NARIC.